-The Google Pay API enables fast, simple checkout on your website.
-This provides convenient access to hundreds of millions of cards that are saved to Google Accounts worldwide.
+The Google Pay API enables fast, simple checkout on your website, and gives you convenient access to hundreds of millions of cards saved to Google Accounts worldwide.

 How it works

-When a user taps the Google Pay payment button, they see a payment sheet.
-It displays the payment methods they've saved to their Google Account and optional fields, such as a shipping address.
-Users can then select a payment method quickly and provide a shipping address if required, or they can add new information.
+When a user clicks the Google Pay payment button, they see a payment sheet that displays the payment methods saved to their Google Account, as well as optional fields such as a shipping address field.
+Users can quickly select a payment method, add an optional shipping address, or add new information.

-- Adhere to our Google Pay API Acceptable Use Policy.
+- Review and adhere to our Google Pay API Terms of Service and Acceptable Use Policy.

 - Complete the Tutorial and Integration checklist.